Frequently Asked Questions

 HOW DO I ENTER THE JAM?

-You can register here.
-Regular registration has already passed, but the deadline for late registration is Friday, September 29th.
+Unfortunately, registration has closed and you can no longer register to participate in Chillennium 2017.
 Chillennium staff will email participants with important information and reminders up to the date of the jam.

 WHEN IS THE JAM?